Advertisement

 This home-grown brand partnered with the Philippine Textile Research Institute to bridge a gap in the local fashion industry.

 Behind the glitz and glamour of the fashion industry lies a reality that is often ignored: the industry, including the textile sector, is one of the leading contributors to waste pollution and carbon emissions.
 In 2020, the textile industry was identified as the third-largest contributor to water degradation and land use.
 In addition, fast fashion’s carbon footprint was found to be 11 times higher than that of traditional fashion.
+That’s why the Department of Science and Technology-Philippine Textile Research Institute is collaborating with Bayo Manila to localize conscious and sustainable initiatives for the Filipino fashion industry through the Textile Revitalized (TexRev) Project.

-Fabric scraps are a common type of fashion waste that harms the environment.
+Fabric scraps are a common type of fashion waste that harms the environment

+Fashion and pollution go hand in hand—from creation to consumption, each step generates waste that accumulates and harms the environment.
+Fashion houses and brands are beginning to take notice of the issue and are making efforts to become more sustainable.
 In the Philippines, household spending on clothing and footwear reached nearly ₱232 billion, indicating that Filipinos continue to contribute to textile and fashion waste.
 Additionally, a 2015 study identified the Philippines as the third-largest producer of mismanaged plastic waste, further compounding the issue.

 READ ALSO: Happy Andrada and Tesoros Turn Traditional Fabrics Chic